rahil627/mind-of-rathewolf/README.md

 todo: (replaces GitHub's projects 'n issues):
 - it's starts by porting my old blog (Wordpress!!! lolll... yiikes!!)
 - fix https issue
+- this is one repo that should have an appropriate license...

 temp:
 https://talk.hyvor.com/blog/migrate-from-wordpress-to-jekyll/